22Neves/devsite-docs/guides/order/online-payments/card-payments.en.md

 >
 > Refer to the complete list of payment and order statuses in the [Status](/developers/en/docs/order/status-errors/payment-status) section. <br>
 > <br>
-> To keep up with updates, you need to configure your system to receive payment notifications and other status updates.
+> To keep up with updates, you need to configure your system to receive order notifications and status updates.
 See [Notifications](/developers/en/docs/order/online-payments/notifications) for more details.